 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a Level 4 Certificate in Building, 72% of graduates were employed and 17% were in further study.
-The median annual salary was around $34,500.
+Three years after completing a Level 1-3 Certificate in Painting, Decorating, Sign Writing & Other Finishes, 59% of graduates were employed and 5% were overseas.
+The median annual salary at that point was around $38,000.

-Floor finishers are on Immigration New Zealand's Canterbury skill shortage list and immediate skill shortage list for the Auckland/Upper North Island and Waikato/Bay of Plenty regions.
+Floor finishers are on Immigration New Zealand's Construction and Infrastructure Skill Shortage List for the Auckland, Northland, Waikato, Bay of Plenty, Gisborne and Canterbury regions.
 If a job appears on the list, it means the government is actively encouraging skilled people in the role to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Since 2010, the number of online job vacancies has increased much quicker for floor finishers than the average for all occupations.
-This is because of the Christchurch rebuilding and subsequent construction activity in Auckland.
+Since 2010, the number of online job vacancies has increased much more quickly for painters and floor finishers than the average for all occupations.
+This is largely because of the Christchurch rebuilding and subsequent construction activity in Auckland.

 Jobs advertised chart